openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

 Building workspace folder
 *************************

-``otx build`` creates a workspace with a particular model template and all the necessary components for training, evaluation, optimization, etc. This option is also used for a modifying backbone for the template.
+``otx build`` creates a workspace with a particular model template and all the necessary components for training, evaluation, optimization, etc. This option is also used for modifying the backbone of the model.

 .. code-block::